openethereum/pwasm-ethereum/README.md

 # License

-`pwasm-std` is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0), at your choice.
+`pwasm-ethereum` is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0), at your choice.

 See LICENSE-APACHE, and LICENSE-MIT for details.